 Duration: 60 days total, including reintroduction period and 3-week elimination

 This protocol is what functional medicine practitioner Dr. Will Cole uses in his practice.
 Unlike some of the below diets, he includes wild-caught fish and organic meat, as well as natural sweeteners, but excludes all grains.
-For a full guide and a helping hand, check out Dr. Cole’s elimination diet e-course.

 The Whole 30